-Acidantheras murielae or gladioli callianthus/Abyssinian gladioli are wonderful perennials producing fragrant, star-shaped, pure white flowers adorned with a deep carmine-purple blotch in the centre, above sword-like leaves.
-Strongly resembling the classic gladioli although they are somewhat smaller, these lovely summer flowering plants are perfect for the sunny garden border or container.
-Plant en masse or try mixing with agastaches, asters, dahlias or echinaceas.
-Gladioli callianthus make great cut flowers.
+Acidantheras murielae or gladioli callianthus/Abyssinian gladioli are wonderful perennials producing fragrant, star-shaped, pure white flowers adorned with a deep carmine-purple blotch in the centre.
+Strongly resembling the classic gladioli although they are somewhat smaller, these lovely summer flowering plants are perfect for sunny garden borders and containers.
+Plant in bold groups, or try mixing with agastaches, asters, dahlias or echinaceas.
+They make great cut flowers.

 Plant around 10-15 cm deep in well-drained soil in full sun — allowing for around 50 corms per square meter.
 Acidantheras require a warm, sunny since they may fail to flower in cold areas.
 Lift before the first frost.